-Minnesota Rules, chapter 9544 for service providers licensed under Minnesota Statutes, chapter 245A - Training
+DRAFT Minnesota Rules, chapter 9544 for service providers licensed under Minnesota Statutes, chapter 245D - Training

 Before we get started, a few navigation tips: You can find the full transcript of this video, including hyperlinks to the mentioned websites, by clicking the “More” link below this video.
 If you select the gear icon below, you can adjust the playback speed and select from available subtitle options.

 Welcome to the State of Minnesota training on Minnesota Rule 9544, Positive Support Strategies and Restrictive Interventions.
 This training is intended for service providers licensed under Minn.
-Stat. §A, except:
+Stat. § 245D.

-Providers licensed under Minn.
-Statute 245D, who must follow additional guidelines.

-Child care providers, who are exempted from these requirements under Minn.
-Statute 245.8251, Subdivision 1 and Minn.
-Statute 142B.63.

-You can find a transcript of this video, with all hyperlinks included, in the video description.

 This training will cover:

 The intended purpose of the rule.